-CRP features (3)
+CRP features

-- ✓ These commitments are provided by each participating authority to WHO/PQT in writing by entering into the agreement for participation - ✓ Each participating NRA nominates a maximum of three focal points and specifies their areas of responsibility for interaction with WHO and PQ holder - ✓ The decision whether or not to register a given product in a particular country remains the prerogative and responsibility of each participating authority. - ✓ Participation by WHO PQ holders/applicants is voluntary, through the submission to a participating NRA of the expression of interest - ✓ The reporting of variations may not be the same between WHO and the country, leading to differences in the product being regulated.
-If such differences occur these should be communicated immediately to the counterpart. - ✓ If products is withdrawn from the list by the PQ holder or delisted, this fact needs to be reported immediately.
+- ✓ Commitments by each participating authority to WHO/PQT through an agreement for participation - ✓ NRA nominates a maximum of three focal points and specifies their areas of responsibility for interaction with WHO and PQ holder - ✓ The decision on registration remains the prerogative and responsibility of each participating authority. - ✓ Participation by WHO PQ holders/applicants is voluntary, through the submission to a participating NRA of the expression of interest - ✓ The reporting of variations may not be the same between WHO and the country, leading to differences in the product being regulated.
+If such differences occur these should be communicated immediately to the counterpart. - ✓ If a product is withdrawn from the list by the PQ holder or delisted, it needs to be reported immediately.
 The same applies to NRAs